The purpose of this course is to enable the participants to use restraints safely.

 Psychological consequences include:

 Restraint use can negatively affect family members by evoking feelings of anger, worry and guilt.
-Healthcare workers can also be negatively impacted by their feelings of guilt.2
+Healthcare workers can also be negatively impacted by their feelings of guilt (Boyce et al., 2016).

-The Joint Commission has stringent requirements for the use of restraints in the healthcare setting.
+The Joint Commission has stringent requirements for using restraints in the healthcare setting.
 State, hospital and facility policies usually define how often restrained patients are checked.
 They define how often the patient’s vital signs are taken.
-The policies also detail rules on skin integrity, toileting, and range of motion.
-As soon as the patient is calm and quiet, the restraints can and should be removed.
-However, staff should continue to monitor the patient carefully for both the patient’s safety as well as that of other patients and the staff.2
+The policies also detail skin integrity, toileting, and range of motion rules.
+The restraints can and should be removed as soon as the patient is calm and quiet.
+However, staff should continue to monitor the patient carefully for both the patient’s safety and that of other patients and the staff (Boyce et al., 2016).

 While restrained, patients must be watched closely.
 Some of the checkings may be delegated to the CNA or HHA.